Phoebe Donovan: Biography

-Phoebe Donovan (1902–1998) was born in Wexford in 1902.
+Phoebe Donovan was born in Wexford in 1902.
 She was educated privately before being sent to a French school in Wexford.
 Donovan began painting as part of a local art group.
 She then traveled to Rome and London.
 Donovan grew up on a farm and raised animals and sold eggs to gather the money needed to attend art college.
 Eventually Donovan attended the Dublin Metropolitan School of Art in 1927 and also the Royal Hibernian Academy Schools on St Stephen's Green.
-Sean Keating taught her portraiture.
+Seán Keating taught her portraiture.

 Her first exhibition was with the RHA in 1931.
 She exhibited again in 1933 with the Water Colour Society of Ireland.
 In 1948 she was elected a member and served on the committee from 1954 to 1987.
-Throughout the 1930s and 40s Donovan was a member of the Society of Dublin Painters.
+Throughout the 1930s and 1940s Donovan was a member of the Society of Dublin Painters.

 She died in her childhood home, Ballymore, County Wexford, in May 1998.